Cutoff effects in Hartree-Fock calculations at leading order of chiral effective field theory: Introduction

-Based on a study of phaseshift variation with the regularization cutoff $\Lambda$ in various partial waves, Nogga and collaborators~\cite{Nogga05_PRC72} argued that the Weinberg power counting does not yield renormalization-group invariant potentials and developped an alternate scheme in which the renormalization of the one-pion-exchange potential at leading order should be carried out nonperturbatively in the low partial waves where the tensor part is attractive.
+Based on a study of phaseshift variation with the regularization cutoff $\Lambda$ in various partial waves, Nogga and collaborators~\cite{Nogga05_PRC72} argued that the Weinberg power counting does not yield renormalization-group invariant potentials and developed an alternate scheme in which the renormalization of the one-pion-exchange potential at leading order should be carried out nonperturbatively in the low partial waves where the tensor part is attractive.
 In particular large cutoff values are considered beyond the chiral symmetry-breaking scale of the order of 1~GeV and spurious deeply bound two-nucleon states appear beyond the range of applicability of chiral EFT.
-The renormalized potential thus need to be corrected before renormalization-group invariance byond $A=2$ systems can be studied, which has been done with success in Refs.~\cite{Song17_PRC96,Song19_PRC100}.
-However the consideration of such large values of the UV $\Lambda$ and its interpretation in effective field theory is debated~\cite{Epelbaum06_arXiv0609037v2, Long16_EPJA25,Epelbaum18_EPJA54,Valderrama19_EPJA55,Epelbaum19_EPJA55, vanKolck20_FrontPhys8}.
+The renormalized potential thus needs to be corrected before renormalization-group invariance beyond $A=2$ systems can be studied, which has been done with success in Refs.~\cite{Song17_PRC96,Song19_PRC100}.
+However the consideration of such large values of the momentum cutoff $\Lambda$ and its interpretation in effective field theory is debated~\cite{Epelbaum06_arXiv0609037v2, Long16_EPJA25,Epelbaum18_EPJA54,Valderrama19_EPJA55,Epelbaum19_EPJA55, vanKolck20_FrontPhys8}.

 In this context we do not mean to dispute either point of view or line of approach to the problem of renormalization of the two-nucleon potential but rather to analyze how large regularization cutoffs can affect the outcome of nuclear-structure calculations.
 Because in several ab initio many-body methods the Hartree--Fock approximation serves as a reference solution or at least as an intermediate step, we explore the behavior of the Hartree--Fock solution with potentials at leading order of the NTvK power counting using a rather large regularization cutoff.
-In particular we try to understand the difficulties and deficiencies that can emerge from using a two-nucleon potential obeying the NTvK power counting at leading order, some of them met in the coupled-cluster calculations of Yang and collaborators~\cite{Yang21_PRC103} who showed that the Hartree--Fock ground-state solution at leading order in this nucleus has to be deformed in order to obtain a (correlated) ground-state energy below the $4\,\alpha$ threshold.
+In particular we try to understand the difficulties and deficiencies that can emerge from using a two-nucleon potential obeying the NTvK power counting at leading order, some of them met in the coupled-cluster calculations of Yang and collaborators~\cite{Yang21_PRC103} who showed that the Hartree--Fock ground-state solution at leading order in $^{16}$O has to be deformed in order to obtain a (correlated) ground-state energy below the $4\,\alpha$ threshold.